OpenEvalProject/evals/manuscripts/elife-31955/v2/manuscript.md

 ![Figure 8.](https://cdn.elifesciences.org/articles/31955/elife-31955-fig8-v2.jpg)

 **Figure 8.:** (A) Histogram of attachment site length.
 (B) Histogram of attachment site start positions (left attachment: blue, right attachment: red).
 (C) Histogram of attachment site start positions normalized by the genome length.
 (D) Percent sequence similarity matrix across attachment sites.
 (E) Attachment site locations along viral genomes (left attachment: blue, right attachment: red).
-Figure 8—source data 1 demonstrates several bacteriophages shown in panel E with similar or identical attachment site sequences.10.7554/eLife.31955.017Figure 8—source data 1.Figure 8D with similar or identical attachment site sequences.
+Figure 8—source data 1 demonstrates several bacteriophages shown in panel E with similar or identical attachment site sequences.

 To examine attachment site sequence diversity, we used Clustal-Omega (Sievers et al., 2011) for creating a sequence alignment.
 Figure 8D is a heat map of the percent sequence similarity scores.
 Figure 8E demonstrates left (blue) and right (red) attachment sites in phage genomes.
 Note, the genomes are shown according to their order in Figure 8D.
 While the vast majority of attachment sites are very diverse in sequence, as shown by regions of low similarity in the heat map, there are a number of viruses that have identical putative attachment site sequences (Figure 8—source data 1, Materials and methods).
 Perhaps not surprisingly, these phages are largely those infecting different strains of the same host species.
 Phages infecting hosts outside of the same species seem more likely to have dissimilar attachment site sequences.

-## Shedding some light on viral “hypothetical” proteins
+### Shedding some light on viral “hypothetical” proteins

 As demonstrated in the previous sections, proteins annotated as hypothetical or putative form more than half of all proteins associated with dsDNA bacteriophages.
 In an attempt to learn more about these proteins, we used BLASTP to query all ~88,000 dsDNA bacteriophage proteins against the NCBI Refseq protein database (limited to bacteria) (See Materials and methods).
 The purpose of this exercise was to use the annotations of bacterial homologs to viral proteins to gain better understanding of what the function of each bacteriophage hypothetical protein might be.